Joey Guðjónsson: International career

 Jóhannes Karl made his international debut for the Iceland national team on 15 August 2001, in a 1–1 friendly draw with Poland.
 He scored once for the national team in a 1–1 draw with Norway on 22 May 2002.

 Jóhannes Karl was involved in Iceland's qualification for both the 2002 FIFA World Cup when he made three appearances during qualification when Iceland finished fourth in group 3, including a 3–1 home victory over the Czech Republic as well as away defeats to Northern Ireland and Denmark and 2006 FIFA World Cup when he made four appearances during qualification when Iceland finished fifth in group 8, playing a total of seven World Cup qualifying games.

 He was also involved in Iceland's qualification campaigns for the UEFA European Championships.
 Including Euro 2004 where he started in Iceland's games aniseed Scotland which they lost 2–1 as well as both their 2–1 wins over the Faroe Islands, a 3–0 away win over Lithuania and Iceland's 0–0 home draw with Germany.

 Jóhannes Karl picked up his 16th and 17th caps for Iceland against England and Japan in a mini tournament held in Manchester prior to Euro 2004.
 Jóhannes Karl has earned 34 caps scoring once for Iceland.

 Coaching career

 Jóhannes Karl was appointed player-manager of HK in 2016 and served in that role through the 2017 season.
 Before the 2018 season he moved to fellow 1. deild karla club ÍA, his hometown club.
 He joined as manager, retiring from playing.
 He guided ÍA to a promotion to the top tier Úrvalsdeild in his first season in charge and kept them up the following three seasons.
 Before the 2022 season he was hired as the assistant manager of Iceland.

+In May 2024, he was announced as the new manager of Danish 2nd Division side AB.